Vegetarian's Japan Guide

 The Ultimate Guide to Matsumoto Castle

 Among all the castles in Japan, only twelve have a castle keep from the Edo period (1603 – 1867).
-Furthermore, among the twelve of them, only five are designated as national treasures.
-So if you are searching for the best castle to visit for your next Japan trip, consider Matsumoto City’s symbol – Matsumoto Castle (松本城), a national treasure with the northern Japanese Alps as a backdrop!
+Furthermore, among the twelve, only five are designated national treasures.
+So if you are searching for the best castle to visit for your next Japan trip, consider Matsumoto City‘s symbol, Matsumoto Castle (松本城), a national treasure with the northern Japanese Alps as a backdrop!

 In the past, there used to be high walls around Matsumoto Castle.
 So we are fortunate to be born in an equal world where we can see the astonishing scenery from the castle because centuries ago, this view could only be admired by those with high social status!